 Bailey’s Cafeteria earned a reputation as one of the best eateries in Huntington, West Virginia at the turn of the century.
 The popular restaurant was established in 1934 and remained open for six decades.
 To this day, many residents recall the restaurant with fondness, but prior to 1963, the restaurant was not open to all residents of the state.
 Members of the Civic Interest Progressives, a local civil rights organization established to challenge segregation, launched sit-in protests against Bailey's and several other Huntington restaurants in the spring of 1963.
 On May 1, 1963.
 The owners of Bailey’s Cafeteria then filed a court order against the protesters to stop the picketing in front of the restaurant.
 This attempt to use the courts to squelch the protest backfired and the more students and community members joined the protest.
 Hoping to end the demonstration, the owner reluctantly agreed to end segregation at Bailey’s.
 With this decision, several other restaurants followed suit and the Civic Interest Progressives focussed their efforts on the remaining establishments.

 In 1963, members of the Civic Interest Progressives, a civil rights organization led by Marshall students and Huntington community leaders, challenged racial discrimination at local eateries such as Bailey's and the White Pantry Inn.
 After students waging a sit-in were attacked at the White Pantry, they changed their strategy and held a series of "share-ins."
 In these protests, liberal white students who wanted to help challenge the color line would enter a restaurant and order a meal.
-After the meal was delivered, they would invite black students to join them at their table.
-Although these protests led to the end of Jim Crow at many Huntington restaurants prior to the spring of 1963, the owner of the White Pantry turned violent and attacked one of the black students with a cattle prod.
+After the meal was delivered, they would invite African American students to join them at their table.
+Although these protests, combined with the legal work of local attorney Herbert Henderson, led to the end of Jim Crow at many Huntington restaurants prior to the spring of 1963, the owner of the White Pantry turned violent and attacked one of the black students with a cattle prod.
 The second video clip below shows a young woman on the ground gasping for air after the owner of the White Pantry Inn lit sulfur cakes to force black students to leave his restaurant.